blockblaz/lean-quickstart/README.md

 # If using default SSH key (~/.ssh/id_rsa)
 NETWORK_DIR=local-devnet ./spin-node.sh --node all --generateGenesis --deploymentMode ansible

-# If using a custom SSH key
+# If using a custom SSH key and root user
-NETWORK_DIR=local-devnet ./spin-node.sh --node all --generateGenesis --deploymentMode ansible --sshKey ~/.ssh/custom_key
+NETWORK_DIR=local-devnet ./spin-node.sh --node all --generateGenesis --deploymentMode ansible --sshKey ~/.ssh/custom_key --useRoot
 ```

 > 💡 **Note**: When `deployment_mode: ansible` is set, the script automatically uses `ansible-devnet/genesis/validator-config.yaml` and generates all genesis files in `ansible-devnet/genesis/`.
 This keeps your local development (`local-devnet/`) and remote deployment (`ansible-devnet/`) configurations completely separate.